LostImbecile/dbl-bot/README.md

 - DBLegends commands (online search/fetch)

 Mostly tasks that rely on APIs or online data they need to fetch when called.
 Local tasks rely on caches and primitive operations and are processed within a few nanoseconds, so network will be the bottleneck for the most part as local storage is rarely in-need of an update.

+### Adding commands:
+- As simple as implementing the "Command" interface and giving it a name and the rest is all in the execute method.
+- You can use facades or contexts or store stuff with the data managers or per your own solutions really.

+Dependency injection (for facades commands need) isn't something I used, since there weren't and won't be many, and the static methods are straightforward, but it might make sense to go for it if you're doing unit testing or find it easier

 Bot commands:
 ---------------------------------